-How to Use EFT to Release Fears and Phobias
+How to Use EFT Tapping to Erase Fears and Phobias

 To one degree or another, everyone experiences fear.
 What are you afraid of?
 Many people are, understandably, afraid of death.
-I've worked with a lot of clients on this fear, especially cancer patients and cancer survivors.
+I've worked with a lot of clients on this fear, including cancer patients, cancer survivors, and survivors of violent crime.

 Others are more frightened by the prospect of a loved one dying, and I've unpacked and tapped out this one with many clients, as well.